johnwilldonicely/LDAS/docs/manual_taini.md

 #### b) Power up and log in to the Taini workstation

 #### c) Open a terminal and navigate to the Data_Acquisition folder.
-- This is a standard LDAS directory-name inside an experiments.
+- This is a standard LDAS directory-name inside an experiment.
 Regardless of the path to your data, Data_Acquisition should hold raw data.
-Within Data_Acquisition, create a separate folder for each day.
-Example:
+- Example:

 		     Path     Study      Expt   Acquisition_Folder
 		     |        |          |      |